pshabunia/kbd/qmk/README.md

 alias DOCKER_QMK="docker run --rm -ti --volume $(pwd):/qmk_firmware/keyboards/handwired/dactyl_manuform/5x6/keymaps/pshabunia qmkfm/qmk_firmware"
 ```

 ## Flash It!

-It sucks, but since recently the firmware (`layer.hex`)has to be applied to each keyboard half individually.
+It sucks, but the firmware (`layer.hex`) has to be applied to each keyboard half individually.

 As of today, the keymap (`pshabunia.json`) can be fully managed with QMK Config Web UI https://config.qmk.fm but maybe it will need to be eventually replaced or augmended with C code (in order to truly support Fn key which is surprisingly powerful mod in OSX).